pgdr/talks/review/PITCHME.md

 - no bugs
 - features
 - efficient
+- maintainable
   - readable and understandable

++++

+- no bugs
+- features
+- efficient
+- maintainable
+  - readable and understandable
+- really good
   - extendible and reusable

 ---